mccarrion/PewPew/README.md

 - [ ] Add AI to non-player objects

 ### Game Engine
 This game will use the ggez engine for development.
-Current code for this game is drawing heavily from 05_astroblasto.rs code in the example set provided by ggez.
-Once base is built out and working, code will diverge more heavily towards arena based shooter.
+Current iteration of this game is based on 05_astroblasto in the example set provided by ggez.
+After a working iteration is complete, code will begin to be restructered and refactored in a direction away from 05_astroblasto.

 ### Goal of this Repo
 The end goal would be to create a 16 bit arena zombie shooter.